Safeguarding and Child Protection (Please click here to download policy)

 Important news: Operation Encompass

-On 21st January 2019 The Heys Primary School is implementing a new project that will run jointly between schools and Greater Manchester Police.
+The Heys Primary School is involved in a project that runs jointly between schools and Greater Manchester Police.
 This project is called Operation Encompass.
 It aims to support children who are affected by domestic violence by ensuring that their school is informed.
 This allows the school to support the children.
 If you have any other questions about this project, please do not hesitate to contact the school.

 The role of the school in protecting your child from abuse